 THE GOLDEN AGE OF SCIENCE FICTION: VOL. 1 - QUEEN OF OUTER SPACE / WORLD WITHOUT END

-Dragon’s Domain Records, to be distributed through buysoundtrax.com, presents THE GOLDEN AGE OF SCIENCE FICTION, VOLUME 1, featuring two scores from one of the most creative periods of science fiction cinema, the 1950s.
+Dragon’s Domain Records presents THE GOLDEN AGE OF SCIENCE FICTION, VOL. 1, featuring two scores from one of the most creative periods of science fiction cinema, the 1950s.

 The music for WORLD WITHOUT END was composed by acclaimed film composer Leith Stevens, known for scoring some of the decade’s most influential science fiction films, from George Pal’s DESTINATION MOON (1950), WHEN WORLDS COLLIDE (1951) THE WAR OF THE WORLDS (1953) to his unique jazz-inflected scores for THE WILD ONE, CRASHOUT, and PRIVATE HELL 36.
 During the ‘60s he composed episodes of Irwin Allen’s television series VOYAGE TO THE BOTTOM OF THE SEA, LOST IN SPACE, THE TIME TUNNEL, and LAND OF THE GIANTS.